Service of Process FAQs

 Accepted methods of service include:

-• Service by Mail: Sent via certified or registered mail with confirmation
+- Service by Mail: Certified or registered mail with confirmation

-• Service by Publication: Posted in a newspaper when the recipient cannot be located
+- Service by Publication: Notice in a newspaper when the recipient cannot be located

-Proof of service is a signed document that confirms legal papers were delivered correctly.
-It shows the court that notice was given and allows the case to proceed.
+Proof of service is a signed document confirming legal papers were delivered correctly.
+It demonstrates compliance and allows the case to proceed.
 Without it, a judge may reject the filing or delay the process.

 A valid proof of service typically includes: